FHICT-Owen/S3-IPS-DOCS/Portfolio.md

 My teacher also came up with the idea to use GitHub projects to keep my progress as transparent as possible together with the repository being public.
 Using GitHub projects has given me a lot of insight into keeping a perspective that is friendly towards outsiders.

 ![Screenshot of GitHub Projects page](https://github.com/FHICT-S-Owen/S3-IPS-DOCS/blob/main/screenshots/Screenshot_Projects.png?raw=true)

+# GPS learning outcomes
+In the sub sections below the proofs regarding the group project are explained.

+## LO 1 - Agile method
+You can implement the software process for your project according to a given **agile software development method**.

+## LO 2 - Business processes
+You can explain **simple** business processes and **relate** them to the development of your software project.

+## LO 3 - Requirements and design
+You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using **multiple types of test techniques**.

+## LO 4 - Cultural differences and ethics
+You **recognize** and **take into account** cultural differences when working with multi-site teams and are aware of ethical aspects in software development.

+## LO 5 - Professional
+You act in a **professional manner** during software development and learning.

+## LO 6 - Web application
+You design and build **user-friendly**, **full-stack** web applications.